Ken Bono

-Karl Kenneth Odani Bono (born June 19, 1984) is a Filipino basketball player who plays for the Mindoro Tamaraws of the Maharlika Pilipinas Basketball League (MPBL).
+Karl Kenneth Odani Bono (born June 19, 1984) is a Filipino professional basketball player who plays for the Mindoro Tamaraws of the Maharlika Pilipinas Basketball League (MPBL).
 He played collegiate basketball for the Adamson Soaring Falcons in the University Athletic Association of the Philippines (UAAP) from 2003 to 2006 and was named the league's Most Valuable Player in his final season before being selected sixth overall by the Alaska Aces in the 2007 PBA draft.

 In the Philippine Basketball League (PBL), Bono played for Montaña Pawnshop and Cebuana Lhuillier.
 In his last conference in the PBL, he was the MVP frontrunner but lost the award to Jayson Castro of Harbour Centre due to lack of media votes.
 He also played for the Bangkok Cobras in the ASEAN Basketball League.